 There's no single best product feedback tool.
 The right choice depends on what you're actually trying to do with user input and whether your team has the bandwidth to act on it consistently.

 For in-app feedback with AI analysis depth, look at Pendo or Zonka Feedback.
+For NPS tools for SaaS teams specifically, that guide narrows the field to loyalty-focused use cases.
 For managing feature requests transparently, Canny at low volume or UserVoice at enterprise scale.
 For understanding why users behave a certain way before you build, Sprig and UserTesting give you that depth.
 For capturing UI bugs with technical context so developers can reproduce them fast, Marker.io and Usersnap are the tightest fit.
+For behavior analytics layered with lightweight surveys, Hotjar is the lowest-friction starting point.

 The tool only does its job when the habit behind it does too.